team-rocket-we-are-blasting-of-again/System-Integration-Assignment-5/README.md

 }
 ```

-This request will the be revieved by our transaction service, which will provide it with a unique id, and emit an event in to kafka.
+This request will then be revieved by our transaction service, which will provide it with a unique id, and emit an event in to kafka.

 The validator service then listens to this event using kafka streams and does validation on it.
 Ones it has been validated it will be sent to either the "invalid-transaction" topic or the "valid-trasaction" topic.